markpking2/node-express-rds/readme.md

 Now we'll install the dependencies.
 In your terminal in the root directory of the project, `npm i express cors knex knex-cleaner pg`

-Install sqlite3 as a dev dependency. `npm i -D sqlite3 nodemon`
+Install sqlite3 and nodemon dev dependencies.  `npm i -D sqlite3 nodemon`

+**nodemon** makes development easier by automatically restarting your application when any file changes are detected.

 Create a file **app.js** in the root directory.